scilus/cave-fibers/README.md

 Contributing and getting more information
 -----------------------------------------
-To contribute or get more information, you can contact @jchoude.
+To contribute or get more information, you can contact <a href="https://github.com/jchoude">@jchoude</a>.

 You can also visit the <a href="http://scil.dinf.usherbrooke.ca" target="_blank">SCIL</a>'s website.
 The SCIL was the originator of the project.